aws/aws-sdk-go-v2/README.md

 ## Getting started

-The best way to get started working with the SDK is to use `go get` to add the SDK to your Go Workspace or application using Go modeuls.
+The best way to get started working with the SDK is to use `go get` to add the SDK to your Go Workspace or application using Go modules.

 ```sh
 go get github.com/aws/aws-sdk-go-v2